diogojc/diogojc.github.io/_posts/2020-12-29-insights-platform.md

 author: diogojc
 title:  "Insights platform for 'data-driven' organizations"
 image: "/assets/2020-12-29-insights-platform/services.png"
-excerpt: "How can a highly diverse and segmented workforce, in an organization, make more and better decisions by combining their knowledge with access to data and technology?
-How can the learned insights be put to work and reused across the organization?
-What role should Information Technology (IT) departments play in this data-driven transformation?
-This article will bring these together and propose a set of digital services through a *centralized platform open for decentralized contributions* I will refer to as Insights Platform (or simply Platform).
-I argue that, although not a guarantee, the services in this platform can help organizations in this transformation."
-description: "In a spectrum that begins in letting everyone 'do their thing' and ends in centralizing everything in IT, this article defends a position in the middle that allows individuals to quickly put their knowledge to work wherever they are in the organization while allowing IT to maintain safeguards, manage and bound the complexity of the underlying technology stack."
+excerpt: "Although every organization journey in becoming data-driven is unique and multi-faceted, in my experience, there is at least one aspect that can accelerate and bring clarity during this journey across all organizations.
+In this article I will focus on that aspect and propose a set of digital services, forming a *centralized platform open for decentralized contributions*, further called Insights platform or simply platform."
+description: "Although every organization journey in becoming data-driven is unique and multi-faceted, in my experience, there is at least one aspect that can accelerate and bring clarity during this journey across all organizations.
+In this article I will focus on that aspect and propose a set of digital services, forming a *centralized platform open for decentralized contributions*, further called Insights platform or simply platform."
 date: 2020-12-29
 categories: [enterprise, platform]
 tags: [data, transformation, insights, platform, IT, organization, services, analytics, lake, warehouse, embedded, digital]